 Diabetic Retinopathy damages the small blood vessels inside the retina at the back of the eye — the part that detects light and sends signals to the brain through the optic nerve.
 It commonly affects both eyes and can lead to vision loss if it is not treated.

 Meet Neill Hansell, an Australian who went to bed one night and woke up blind the next day.
-His video is powerful and moving.
+His video, provided by Sight For All (sightforall.org) with special thanks to James Muecke, is powerful and moving.
 Another striking example is Leonie Watson who lost her sight in her 20s after ignoring doctors’ advice about her diabetes for years.
 “I became blind over the course of 12 months from late 1999 to the end of 2000.
 It was mostly my fault” she said in an interview with the BBC in 2015.

 Anyone with diabetes can get diabetic retinopathy — including people with Type 1, Type 2, and gestational diabetes.
 It is estimated that there are 149 million people worldwide with diabetic retinopathy and of those, around 47 million with sight-threatening diabetic retinopathy.
 These dramatic numbers are expected to exceed 245 million people with diabetic retinopathy and 77 million with sight-threatening diabetic retinopathy by 2045.

 The early stages of diabetic retinopathy are often asymptomatic.
 Some people notice changes in their vision, like trouble reading or seeing faraway objects.
 In later stages of the disease, blood vessels in the retina start to bleed into the vitreous, leading to dark, floating spots or streaks appearing.
 Sometimes, the spots clear up on their own but it’s important to get treatment right away as without treatment, the bleeding can happen again and get worse.